-No matter whether you rent your home for just a few weekends a year, or it’s a year-round business – all owners and managers need to have house rules in place for their vacation rental.
+No matter whether you rent your home for just a few weekends a year, or it’s a year-round business – all owners and managers need to have vacation rental house rules in place for guests staying at their property.

 House rules are a professional way of laying out the land for all guests that enter your property.
 They present you with an opportunity to clearly state: what you expect of them; what they can and can’t do; and what penalties will occur if these rules are broken.

 We have a certain way that we expect guests to treat our home, whether it’s your primary residence or your vacation house.
 The thing is, hosts can’t be there around the clock to monitor the behavior of guests, which is why vacation rental rules are so important.
 Not only does it create a clear outline of what’s expected from guests, but it also sets a standard of professionalism.
 Your vacation house rules indicate to travelers that your business has a high bar for excellence and holding them to that standard ensures a good reputation for you, your guests, and your business.

 Why do you need house rules for your vacation rental?

 When you’re first starting out in the vacation rental industry, it can seem like there are a million things to do.
 The paperwork, challenges, and tasks that need to be done can feel insurmountable, so why would you add to the workload by creating custom vacation rental house rules?
 Sure, there are options you can find on the internet that outline your standard vacation house rules, but those don’t define your property.
 Taking the time to create and implement house rules for your vacation rental is more valuable than you’d think.

 If you manage multiple properties or even just one, you might not have the time to answer every question, curiosity, or request during your guests’ stay.
 Receiving messages like “Is the hot tub off limits?” or “Can we have a couple of friends over later?” are questions that can be easily answered in advance with the use of house rules.